Leadership

 Outside of work, Larisa takes great joy in being a mother to her three-year-old son, Dean, and nine-year-old step daughter, Blakely.
 She works alongside her loving husband to create a fulfilling and beautiful life on their property, Tommy Lee Cook Farm.
 Larisa is excited about the opportunity to live, work, and pursue her passions closer to home.

-Director of Education, Upper School
+Director of Education, Elementary, Middle, High School